Runge and Mergelyan theorems on families of open Riemann surfaces: Families of directed holomorphic immersions and of conformal minimal immersions

 The main advantage of the techniques in the mentioned papers, when compared to the previously known results, is that they allow a complete control of the conformal structure of the resulting directed curves or minimal surfaces.
 By using the approximation results developed in the present paper, one can go substantially further and construct families of such objects with a control of the conformal structure of every member of the family, which may depend continuously or smoothly on a parameter.
 We now present a few specific results in this direction, which are only the tip of an iceberg of possibilities.

-In the following, $X$ is a connected, smooth, open oriented surface, $\{J_b\}_{b\in B}$ is a family of complex structures on $X$ as in Theorem \ref{th:Oka}, and $\{\theta_b\}_{b\in B}$ is a family of nowhere vanishing $J_b$-holomorphic 1-forms on $X$, furnished by Theorem \ref{th:thetab}.
-Recall that a continuous map $f:B\times X\to Y$ is said to be $X$-holomorphic if the map $f(b,\cdotp):X\to Y$ is $J_b$-holomorphic for every $b\in B$.
-The first two items in the following definition come from \cite[Definition 2.2]{AlarconForstneric2014IM}.
+In the following, $X$ is a connected, smooth, open oriented surface, $\Jscr=\{J_b\}_{b\in B}$ is a family of complex structures on $X$ as in Theorem \ref{th:Oka}, and $\{\theta_b\}_{b\in B}$ is a family of nowhere vanishing $J_b$-holomorphic 1-forms on $X$ furnished by Theorem \ref{th:thetab}.
+Recall that a map $f:B\times X\to Y$ is said to be $\Jscr$-holomorphic if $f(b,\cdotp):X\to Y$ is $J_b$-holomorphic for every $b\in B$.
+The first two items in the following definition come from \cite[Definition 2.2]{AlarconForstneric2014IM} and apply to any open Riemann surface $X$.